Joel-HsienChi/PointRobotUi/readme.md

     Delete a User:
         1. Please check the checkbox at the row that you like to delete, users at rows that aren't checked will not be deleted.
-        2. Deletion will be applied immediately after pressing the OK button in popup window
+        2. Deletion will be applied immediately after pressing the OK button in popup window.
+        3. If the user desired to delete still has plates, those plates will automatically be deassigned.

 Please follow the following format while editing plate info: